Random cubic planar graphs converge to the Brownian sphere: Introduction

 Then, there exists a constant $c_\nu>0$ such that the following convergence holds jointly in distribution for the Gromov--Hausdorff--Prokhorov topology:

-where $\mathrm{m}_{\infty}$ is the Brownian sphere. \end{theo} Note that the convergence of the first component was established by Addario-Berry and the first author in~\cite{SimpleTrig}.
-By applying this theorem to the case where $\nu=\delta_1$ is the Dirac measure on $\{1\}$, and by applying Whitney's theorem, we obtain as an immediate corollary: \begin{theo} Let $\cc_n$ be a uniformly random 3-connected cubic planar graphs with $2n$ vertices.
+where $\map_{\infty}$ is the Brownian sphere. \end{theorem} Note that the convergence of the first component was established by Addario-Berry and the first author in~\cite{SimpleTrig}.
+By applying this theorem to the case where $\nu=\delta_1$ is the Dirac measure on $\{1\}$, and by applying Whitney's theorem, we obtain as an immediate corollary: {g@\textbf{3-connected cubic planar graphs}!rand@\ttt{$\kn$}{uniform in $\kK_n$}} \begin{theorem} Let $\cc_n$ be a uniformly random 3-connected cubic planar graphs with $2n$ vertices.
 Denote by $\mu_{\cc_n}$ the uniform distribution on $V(\cc_n)$.
 Then, there exists a constant $c_3>0$ such that the following convergence holds in distribution for the Gromov--Hausdorff--Prokhorov topology:

-where $\mathrm{m}_{\infty}$ is the Brownian sphere. \end{theo} When adapting the framework of Curien and Le Gall to our setting, the main difficulty comes from the fact that we consider simple triangulations rather than (unconstrained) triangulations.
+where $\map_{\infty}$ is the Brownian sphere. \end{theorem} When adapting the framework of Curien and Le Gall to our setting, the main difficulty comes from the fact that we consider simple triangulations rather than (unconstrained) triangulations.
 The article~\cite{CurienJFLG} relies extensively on the so-called \emph{skeleton decomposition} of triangulations, introduced by Krikun in~\cite{Krikun}.
 However, the skeleton decomposition does not behave as nicely on simple triangulations as on general triangulations.
 To circumvent this issue, we apply the skeleton decomposition to the model of quasi-simple triangulations (defined in~Section~\ref{sec:quasi_simple}).
 The very nice property of quasi-simple triangulations is that their skeleton decomposition can be encoded via exactly the same branching process as general triangulations.
 Therefore, many results of~\cite{CurienJFLG} extend to our setting effortlessly.
 This comes at the price that quasi-simple triangulations are not invariant under re-rooting (its root plays indeed a special role), so that some arguments need to be adapted.
 This is the purpose of Section~\ref{sec:modDistances}.
 On the other hand, in his independent preprint~\cite{bs22fpp}, Benedikt Stufler deals directly with a skeleton decomposition for simple triangulations, where some forbidden configurations have to be handled.

 \paragraph{From i.i.d edge weights to the scaling limit of random cubic planar graphs.} Given Theorem~\ref{th:LGC_simple}, there remain two last steps to prove Theorem~\ref{thm:main}.
 The first one deals with the metric property: indeed, we need to relax the hypothesis that the edge lengths are independent.
 The second one deals with the measure on the vertices.
 Roughly speaking, we have to prove that the uniform measure on the vertices of a random connected cubic planar graph on one hand, and on the vertices of its 3-connected core on the other hand, do not differ asymptotically.